Personal Status for Non-Muslims in Oman

 What is this right?

-Non-Muslim residents in Oman have specific rules for family matters:
+Non-Muslim residents in Oman have specific rules for family matters that differ from the Ibadi Sharia framework:

 • Marriage: Non-Muslim expatriates can marry according to their own religious or civil traditions, but the marriage must be registered with their embassy and notified to Omani authorities.